Lachee/unity-reference-navigator/README.md

   - They work.
 However, they behave like MonoBehaviours at the moment.
 This causes their scripting reference to be searched rather than the asset itself.
 Should be a simple change "in theory".
 - Add a warning for non-monobehaviour scripts
   - They should be searched using VS because they could contain multiple classes.
+- Add a filter so we can ignore soem folders (like Localisation)